If you are in a rush and want to skip ahead to our Favorite Dry Cat Food For Weight Loss look no further than Purina Pro Plan FOCUS Weight Management

 Best clean Label dry cat food for weight loss

 This is without a doubt one of the best dry cat foods for weight loss.
 You can immediately see it by checking its ingredients list.
-Real deboned chicken is the main one, supported by a range of other natural ingredients such as flex, peas, carrots, and cranberries.
+Real deboned chicken is the main one, supported by a range of other natural ingredients and vegetables such as flex, peas, carrots, and cranberries.
 As a bonus, this will also help your best bud control his hairballs if that is an issue.

 Cats can really feel when a product is good and they absolutely love it!